 And then there were pictures of my granddaughter playing with some toys she got for her birthday.
 Feel-good posts.

 These are all reasons why I am going to slowly break my Facebook fast.
 But as I return, I’ll be conscious of staying in alignment with my true self (not my ego!) while engaging with social media.
-If I cannot do that and find myself getting hooked again, then I’ll need to either adjust my friend list, educate myself, work with my mind to adjust my attitude, or take another break.
+If I cannot do that and find myself getting hooked again, then I’ll need to either adjust my friend list, educate myself, adjust my attitude, or take another break.

 I’m glad to have interrupted the trance I had fallen into by stepping back and turning off what was sabotaging my peace of mind.
 To say no to what doesn’t feel right.
 Sometimes you have to get a little distance or take a time-out to regain perspective and a healthier balance so you don’t lose yourself.
 To remember you have a choice.
 My Facebook fast was yet another method of decluttering – not physical things this time, but my time and my thoughts.
 Letting go of what doesn’t serve us, whether on a physical or energetic level, is truly empowering.